algosup/2023-2024-project-2-x86-retrogaming-team-5/Documents/Functional.md

 Ghosts are the enemies of the player and their objective is to kill the player.
 They have a random pattern to search and kill the player.
 Behavior of the different ghosts:

-- Red: Chases Pac-Man all the time, Also speeds up after you've eaten a certain amount of dots, which gets less for each level.
+- Red: Chases Pac-Man all the time, Also speeds up after you've eaten a certain amount of pellets, which gets less for each level.

 - Pink: Fast but random movement